 Introduction to numerical and computational aspects of various mathematical topics: finite precision, solutions to nonlinear equations, and interpolation, approximation, linear systems of equations, and integration.
 Cross listed as MTH 510.
-Prerequisite: CS 106 101; MTH 207 and 223.
+Prerequisites: CS 106 101; MTH 207 and 223.

 CS 511 - Numerical Methods II

 Continuation of CS/MTH 510: further techniques of integration, ordinary differential equations, numerical linear algebra, nonlinear systems of equations, boundary value problems, and optimization.
 Cross listed as MTH 511.
-Prerequisite: MTH 224 or 345; CS/MTH 510.
+Prerequisites: MTH 224 or 345; CS/MTH 510.

 CS 514 - Algorithms

 Design and analysis of algorithms.
 Dynamic structures maintenance and hashing.
 Searching, sorting, and traversal.
 Time and space requirements; simplification; computational complexity; proof theory and testing; NP-hard and NP-complete problems.
-Prerequisite: CS 210 or CIS 210 or equivalent; one semester of statistics.
+Prerequisites: CS 210 or CIS 210 or equivalent; one semester of statistics.

 CS 516 - Programming Languages